melcarned/easy-street/README.md

 ### `firebase deploy`

-Deploy the app using firebase hosting.
+Deploy the app using firebase hosting.<br>
-Note: This requires firebase-tools and a firebase account.
+This requires firebase-tools and a firebase account.